The total number of points of attachment to the central element

 Two different geometries are possible.
 The tetrahedron is the

-more common while the square planar is found almost exclusively
+more common while the square planar is found in particular with metal ions

 The chemistry of molecules centred around a tetrahedral C atom is